Glossary / Contact Us

 Fish Inventories

 Fish inventory studies are conducted by RAMP to examine trends in abundance and population variables for key indicator fish species, including walleye, northern pike, longnose sucker, white sucker, lake whitefish, goldeye, and trout perch.
-Inventories are generally conducted on larger rivers (e.g., the Athabasca and Clearwater) in two seasons each year to account for the different species’ life histories.
+Inventories are generally conducted on larger rivers (e.g., the Athabasca and Clearwater) in three seasons each year to account for the different species’ life histories.
 Fish are temporarily stunned using an electrofishing boat, captured with dip nets, and held on board for counting, measurement of length and weight, and assessment of age, sex, and health.
 Fish are then tagged, sampled for aging structures, and released.
 Measurement endpoints used to assess population trends include:

 • Relative abundance (catch per unit effort of fishing), an approximate measurement of population size, and percent composition.
 The percent composition of each species in the sampled population indicates the dominant species in the population; shifts in dominance and abundance can reflect species-specific sensitivity or tolerance to different environmental conditions.